MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-cloud-voicemail.md

 | Lync Server 2013 <br>  | Exchange Server UM | Exchange Server UM | Not Supported | Cloud Voicemail <br> Exchange Online UM<sup>2</sup> |

 <sup>1</sup> Don't see this option yet?
 It's currently being rolled out and might not be available in your organization yet.
 See Step 6, Consider opting in, in [Exchange Unified Messaging Online migration support](/SkypeForBusiness/plan/exchange-unified-messaging-online-migration-support
-) to opt-in for planned connectivity to Cloud voicemail.
+) to opt-in for planned connectivity to Cloud Voicemail.

 <sup>2</sup> Until deprecated.
 See [Exchange Unified Messaging Online migration support](../../sfbserver2019/plan/exchange-unified-messaging-online-migration-support.md) for more information.